Skip to main content

 8. Team

-The team section allows you to give some details about your team, business partners, and company structure.
+The management team section allows you to give some details about your team, business partners, and company structure.
 Include some details about your project management.
 If you have people on your team with stellar credentials or accolades, mention them in this section as well.

 9. Conclusion